Main Content

 • Participate in the life of a local church

-• earn about service opportunities at the Local Missions Fair
+• Learn about service opportunities during Missions Week

 • Volunteer in the Abilene community